Answer

 A contract clause appears.
 A forecast number lands in a deck.
 A customer proposal goes out.
 Then the error appears after the company has already acted.

 The useful question is not whether AI was involved.
-The useful question is who approved the use, the output, and the risk.
+The useful question is who approved the use, the output, the spend, and the risk.

 This sits in the accountability layer.
 It touches legal, finance, customer trust, board reporting, and operational speed.

 A small company does not need theater.
-It needs enough rule to know when AI output requires review before it moves outside the room.
+It needs enough rule to know when AI output requires review before it moves outside the team.

 Use this diagnostic when the visible symptom keeps returning after the obvious fix has already been tried.